bzz/webarchive-indexing/README.md

 It is important to point out that these tools are intended specifically for bulk indexing.

 Creating an index of one or even a few WARC/ARC file is also easy and does not require any of this setup.
-The `cdx-indexer` application which comes with the [pywb](https://github.com/ikreymer/pywb) can do this via command line:
+The `cdxindexer` application which comes with the [pywb](https://github.com/ikreymer/pywb) can do this via command line:

 For example:

 ```
-cdx-indexer -s output.cdx [input1.warc.gz] [/path/to/dir/]
+cdxindexer -s output.cdx [input1.warc.gz] [/path/to/dir/]
 ```
 This command will create a merged, sorted index `output.cdx` from files `input1.warc.gz` and all WARC/ARC files in directory `/path/to/dir/`.
 If the directory contains a few WARCs, this is probably the right approach to creating an index.